jdthamores/Ezzence-Unity/README.md

 ## **Communication between Ezzence BLE and Unity**

 **The “EzzenceBasicBLE” Scene automatically connects to the Ezzence prototype and can release a burst of scent when the user presses the "Burst" button.**
-*Note: This project has been tested in MacOS and iOS.*
+*Note: This project has been tested in MacOS and iOS.
+When testing in "Play" mode, remember to add a new Aspect ratio for: iPhone 1334x750 Portrait 750x1334 and iPhone 1334x750 Landscape 1334x750 to correctly display the data.
+*

 ### iOS Deployment: